alyssazhan/Learning-Studio/ProjectThree/intro.md

 - Learn about JavaScript function syntax, passing data to functions, the return keyword, ES6 arrow functions, and concise body syntax.
 - Learn about global and block level scope in JavaScript and how it impacts the accessibility of different variables.

+### April 28

+- Learn how to work with and manipulate arrays.
+Even when declared with const, arrays are still mutable.
+However, a variable declared with const cannot be reassigned.
+- Learn how to write cleaner code with loops.
+Loops perform repetitive actions, so we don’t have to code that process manually every time.
+Stopping conditions are crucial for avoiding infinite loops.